Sorry, you need to enable JavaScript to visit this website.

 • Confusion

 • Multiple myeloma patients are much more likely to get infections.
-Pneumonia is a common and serious infection often seen in myeloma patients
+One example is pneumonia, which is a common infection often seen in myeloma patients that can be serious.

-• Which can make it harder for your body to remove excess salt, fluid, and body waste
+• This can make it harder for your body to remove excess salt, fluid, and body waste

 • This can lead to: